 Yevgeny Berdichevsky's research is focused on applying bioMEMS/microfluidic technology to neuroscience.
-Current projects focus on 3 areas: development of culture and recording technology for high throughput drug screens; study of signaling pathways in post-traumatic epilepsy, using high-throughput recording chips and molecular/proteomic approaches; and, use of microstructures/microfluidics to study the relationship between neural circuit architecture and function.
+Current projects focus on 3 areas: information processing in brain organoids, culture and recording technology for high throughput drug screens; and broadband analysis of neural modulation.

 Yevgeny Berdichevsky